ROIGCP/Docker/README.md

 # Docker
-Simple Dockerifle for running a Python Web Server
+Simple Python Web Application using Flash and Waitress Dockerfile containerizes the app using python:3.8-alpine